fxj9a/dotfiles/README.md

 Each hostname has its own branch.

-The master branch is the (empty) blueprint for future branches.
+The master branch is the (empty) blueprint for future branches (maybe someday).

 ## TODO